 The Charitable Irish Society of Halifax, Welsh Nova Scotia, The Scots, The Royal St. George’s Society of Halifax.

-The Isles Heritage Connection member organizations welcome their fellow organizations to a wide variety of programs and social events, including The Scot’s annual Robbie Burns Night, The Charitable Irish’s St. Patrick’s Day celebrations , and The Royal St. George’s Chester Garden Party, St. George’s Day Dinner and more.
+The Isles Heritage Connection member organizations welcome their fellow organizations to a wide variety of numerous programs and social events, including The Scot’s annual Robbie Burns Night, The Charitable Irish’s St. Patrick’s Day celebrations, and The Royal St. George’s Chester Garden Party, St. George’s Day Dinner and more (see calendar for upcoming events).